 You may need a few different licenses to legitimately start a clothing line.
 Requirements vary based on your location, but common licenses include a permit to sell and collect tax and an apparel registration certification.
 You might also consider filing to become an LLC or S corp, getting business insurance, and adding any licenses for brick-and-mortar if you plan to sell your clothing line in person.

 How much does it cost to start a clothing line?

 Starting a fashion brand may require some upfront investment depending on the type of clothing business you start.
 Specific costs vary, but expenses to start a clothing line include fabric and other materials, labor, shipping, heating, rent, equipment, and various other production costs.

 You also need to factor ongoing costs for things like payment processing, your online store, and online marketing and advertising.
 Expect to spend a few thousand dollars upfront if you are creating a clothing line from scratch and making or manufacturing your own clothing designs.
 A print-on-demand clothing brand, however, will have much lower startup costs.

 How do I name my clothing brand?

-Name your clothing line something that is representative of your brand identity and will resonate with your target market.
-Sarah Donofrio used her own name when she launched one of her clothing collections.
+Coming up with a brand name for your clothing line can be challenging but there are a few things to keep in mind.
+Try to make it something that is representative of your brand identity and will resonate with your target market.
+Sarah Donofrio used her own name when she launched her clothing brand.
+If your brand story is close to your personal story, this may be a good option for your clothing line.
 Shopify has a free business name generator you can use to get the ideas flowing.
-Get started with Shopify

 Can I put my own label on wholesale clothing?

-You can put your own label on wholesale clothing as long as it doesn’t go against the wholesaler’s policies.
+You can put your own label on wholesale clothing as long as it doesn’t conflict with the wholesaler’s policies.
 This practice is called private labeling or white labeling.
-Essentially, you purchase wholesale clothing from a supplier, add your branded tags, and then resell directly to your customers under your own brand name.
+Essentially, you purchase wholesale clothing from a supplier, add your branded tags, and then resell directly to your customers through your online store under your own brand name.